Fernanda-Kipper/live-crud-java-spring/README.md

 run the application and access http://localhost:15432/ Enter the email and password that is in the docker code.

-To[install Docker](https://www.docker.com/products/docker-desktop/) you can install here.
+To [install Docker](https://www.docker.com/products/docker-desktop/) you can install here.